marknesh/Akan-name/README.md

 In this project I used HTML and to style I used bootstrap css.
 I also created my own css stylesheet to change the background color and fonts.

+## Known-bugs
+There are some bugs such as:all years have 31 days in each month hence not recognizing the leap years.

 ## Troubleshooting
 If you encounter any problems please feel free to contact me on the contacts provided in the web application.